Library & Networked Information Systems

 For More Info / Source(s) (Links open in new window.)

-The Reference Desk hours for the week are available here.
+The current Reference Desk hours are available here.
 Call the Reference Desk at (801) 422-6658 to inquire about future Reference Desk hours.

-Due to COVID-19, the reference desk is closed for the safety of our librarians, student employees, and patrons.
-However, many virtual reference options are available to both the BYU Law community and other BYU and community patrons to receive reference services.
+Additionally, many virtual reference options are available to both the BYU Law community and other BYU and community patrons to receive reference services.
+The hours that virtual reference services generally are available via the reference department are listed here.
+See the virtual options for reference services below.

 Submit a Reference Question